Master's Thesis (KM)

 Content, Learning Outcome and Preconditions

 The Master's Thesis is part of the research phase in which the students work on a current question in the field of condensed matter physics.
+The topic and methodology characterize the qualification profile of the study program in a special way.
 Possible topics are based on the research foci of the Physics Department and the special offer of the professors.
-Topics are e.g. nanomaterials and nanotechnologies, magnetism and spin phenomena, semiconductor physics, energy materials, physics of soft matter, physics of correlated systems, surface and interface physics, quantum technologies, correlated quantum dynamics or multi-particle phenomena.
+Topics are e.g. nanomaterials and nanotechnologies, magnetism and spin phenomena, semiconductor physics, energy materials, physics of soft matter, physics of correlated systems, surface and interface physics or multi-particle phenomena.
 Both experimental and theoretical topics are possible, ranging from the physical basics to physical issues in manufacturing and measurement processes.

 In the Master's thesis, the students apply the knowledge acquired during their studies.
 The Master's Thesis includes the carrying-out of experiments or simulations/calculations and the written presentation of the results on the basis of a scientific elaboration.